-Pursuant to our registration rights agreement with JMP Securities, we granted the holders of our units issued in the original offering "piggyback" registration rights that allow these holders to include the shares of common stock comprising the units and the shares of common stock issued upon exercise of the warrants comprising the units in any public offering initiated by us, subject to cutbacks if the underwriters determine in good faith that marketing factors require a limitation on the amount of shares that may be underwritten in any such offering.
-We have filed an IPO registration statement, of which this prospectus forms a part, which includes shares of common stock comprising the units and shares of common stock issued upon exercise of the warrants comprising the units originally sold to the selling stockholders in the original offering.
-If the underwriters limit the number of shares of common stock proposed to be offered by the selling stockholders pursuant to this prospectus, we will be required to file a shelf registration statement within six months after the consummation of this offering, which, at the option of any remaining holders of units, may include:
+Pursuant to our registration rights agreement with JMP Securities, we granted the investors in the private placement "piggyback" registration rights that allow these holders to include their shares of common stock in any public offering initiated by us, subject to cutbacks if the underwriters determine in good faith that marketing factors require a limitation on the amount of shares that may be underwritten in any such offering.
+We have filed a registration statement, of which this prospectus forms a part, which includes 22,500 shares of common stock proposed to be offered by the selling stockholder.